-Anonymization performance was also found to differ at the gender level.
-Gender-dependent results for both evaluation conditions averaged across all datasets are illustrated in Figure~\ref{fig:eer-mean-gender}.
-With no anonymization, the EER is lower for male speakers than for female speakers.
-With only few exceptions (i.e. \textbf{A2}), the opposite is observed after anonymization is applied using systems x-vector based anonymization systems; EERs are generally higher for female speakers than for male speakers.
-Systems \textbf{M1c2} and \textbf{M1c4}, for which the SS AM are fed with original x-vectors, are two of the exceptions, indicating that gender-dependent differences are the result of x-vector anonymization rather than any extraneous influence, e.g.\ acoustic mismatch between original and synthesised data.
-In contrast, signal-processing approaches show the same gender-dependent trend as observed for the original data.
-Nonetheless, depending on the type of the method, the speaker gender seems to influence anonymization performance.
+Anonymization performance differs at the gender level.
+Gender-dependent results averaged over all datasets in both evaluation conditions are given in Figure~\ref{fig:eer-mean-gender}.
+On the original data, the EER is lower for male speakers than for female speakers.
+With only few exceptions (e.g., \textbf{A2}), the opposite is observed after x-vector based anonymization.
+Systems \textbf{M1c2} and \textbf{M1c4}, for which the SS AM is fed with original x-vectors, are two of the exceptions, indicating that gender-dependent differences are the result of x-vector anonymization rather than any extraneous influence, e.g., acoustic mismatch between original and synthesized data.
+In contrast, signal processing based approaches show the same gender-dependent trend as the original data.